Big Watermelon replica.

 Bill Clinton was born in Hope, and his birthplace draws its share of tourists.
 The town's visitor center and museum, however, is more entertaining.
 Until the 1990s it stressed Hope's then-only claim to fame: watermelons.
 Now it must accommodate both Bill and big melons, a juxtaposition that sounds funny, and it is.

 Many towns in America are proud of their big watermelons.
-But Hope's melons were media darlings, thanks primarily to a man named Pod Rogers, a promoter who made connections to Hollywood long before the Clintons.
-Photos in the museum show celebrities such as The Smothers Brothers & Monty Hall posing with Hope watermelons.
-According to museum director Gary Johnson, Rogers would routinely send watermelons to movie and TV stars, although no one now knows if they were eaten, turned into party punch bowls, or just thrown away.
+But Hope's melons were media darlings, thanks to a man named Pod Rogers, a promoter who made connections to Hollywood long before the Clintons.
+Photos in the museum show celebrities such as The Smothers Brothers and Monty Hall posing with Hope watermelons.
+According to museum director Gary Johnson, Rogers would routinely send watermelons to movie and TV stars, although no one knows if they were eaten, turned into party punch bowls, or just thrown away.

 Bill Clinton memorabilia display.